alecslupu/fanlink/README.md

 * The admin is based around a gem called [administrate](https://github.com/thoughtbot/administrate).
 When adding a new resource subject to admin, after adding the rails model and related files, for the admin you will need a new file in the `app/dashboards` directory.
+To generate it:

+       rails generate administrate:dashboard <model class name>

 To customize any of the layouts, you may need to generate the files for a resource.
 See the Administrate documentation for more info.

 * API versioning is provided by [this gem](https://github.com/jwoertink/jko_api).
 Currently